-The post explains a simple yet effective fish aquarium light optimizer circuit which automatically controls the illumination of a group of appropriately selected LEDs with respect to the varying daylight and after darkness sets in.
-The idea was requested by Mr. Amit
+The post explains a 3 beautiful fish aquarium light optimizer circuits your fishes will love.These are designed to automatically control the illumination of a group of appropriately selected LEDs with respect to the varying daylight and after darkness sets in.
+The first idea was requested by Mr. Amit

 I liked your Automatic 40 Watt LED Solar Street Light Circuit Project, but I am looking is a bit other way round.

 1) LDR is in open, broad day light outside the House.